Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/lifecycle-extension-in-ios.md

 ### Collecting Additional Data with Lifecycle

-When calling `lifecycleStart`, you can optionally pass a dictionary of additional data that will be attached to the lifecycle event.
+When calling `lifecycleStart:`, you can optionally pass a dictionary of additional data that will be attached to the lifecycle event.

 **Tip**: You can pass additional data to lifecycle on app launch, app resume, both, or neither.